tsunamishadow/bonusheroes/generalpatchnotes.md

 -- 2/3/4 to 3/3.5/4
 -   Primal Roar secondary unit slow increased from 50 to 60
 - Level 25 Talent changed from +2 Hawks Summoned to -15 Hawk Cooldown
+- Level 25 Talent reduced from +40 Inner Beast Attack Speed to +30

 ### BLOODSEEKER
 -   Thirst changed from giving attack damage to +30/45/60/75 Attack Speed